-Begun in 1998, the Great Backyard Bird Count was the first citizen-science program to collect and display real-time data on bird sightings online.
-Today, the Great Backyard Bird Count is one of the most popular annual events among bird watchers, with more than 100,000 checklists and more than 17 million birds reported from around the United States and Canada during the four-day period in February.
-As of 2013, the GBBC became a global project when it was integrated with the eBird online checklist program.
-As the data pour in and display on charts and graphs, web visitors can explore results from around the world.
+Begun in 1998, the four-day Great Backyard Bird Count was the first citizen-science program to collect and display bird observation data online on a large scale.
+Today, the Great Backyard Bird Count is one of the most popular annual events among bird watchers.
+It has been merged with the eBird online checklist program to make the information gathered even more useful to science and to allow people to take part anywhere in the world with an Internet connection.
 The Great Backyard Bird Count is a joint project of the Cornell Lab of Ornithology and National Audubon Society with Canadian partner Bird Studies Canada.

 Breeding Bird Atlases Online